rtavares/dcr-djnago-test/README.md

 - Added a new endpoint to list the countries: [http://localhost:8000/countries/countries/](http://localhost:8000/countries/countries/)
   - This is an extra feature, not required by the exercise.

+## Final note:
+We could have used Django Rest Framework to handle the API.
+However, once it was not required, nor have a reference to freedom of technology adoption, we went with the approach already present in the Project.

+Thank you for reading and evaluating!

 -------